voucherifyio/voucherify-showcase-store/README.md

 * REACT_APP_API_URL="http://localhost:3000"
 * REDIS_URL="YOUR REDIS URL"

 In the project folder run, `npm install` to set up the Application.
-After that, run `npm run setup` to create Campaigns, Products Validation Rules, and Validation Rules assignment.
+After that, the app runs postinstall script to create Campaigns, Products Validation Rules, and Validation Rules assignment.

 After setting up run `npm start` to serve the entire application from port 3000

 ## Local development mode

-for development mode you now need to run two processes (i.e. 2 terminal tabs) `npm run dev-server` - this will start your server at localhost:3000 (it'll restart automatically upon any changes in server.js)
+for development mode you now need to run two processes (i.e. 2 terminal tabs):

-`npm run dev`
+* `npm run dev-server` - this will start your server at localhost:3000 (it will restart automatically upon any changes in server.js)

-this will start the react-scripts server at localhost:3001 => which is how you open up the app in the browser
+* `npm run dev` - this will start the react-scripts server at localhost:3001 (which is how you open up the app in the browser)

 ## Usage